HewlettPackard/swarm-learning/README.md

 -   SL nodes run the core of Swarm Learning.
 An SL node works in collaboration with all the other SL nodes in the network.
 It regularly shares its learnings with the other nodes and incorporates their insights.
 SL nodes act as an interface between the user model application and other Swarm Learning components.
 SL nodes take care of distributing and merging model weights in a secured way.

 -   SN nodes form the blockchain network.
 The current version of Swarm Learning uses an open-source version of Ethereum as the underlying blockchain platform.
 The SN nodes interact with each other using this blockchain platform to maintain and track progress.
 The SN nodes use this state and progress information to co-ordinate the working of the other swarm learning components.
+Blockchain can be persisted across SN restart to preserve past progress network.
+User can lookup blockchain and see all history of operations.
+Users have the flexibility to stop Swarm after training and resume later, while retaining the existing history.

     **Sentinel Node** is a special SN node.
 The Sentinel node is responsible for initializing the blockchain network.
 This is the first node to start.